Best Ethereum Wallet June 2026

 We found that the Ledger Nano X excels overall if you’re seeking offline security plus broad asset support, making it a compelling balance of safety and functionality.
 However, if you prefer frictionless dApp interactions, MetaMask stands out as one of the best Ethereum wallets for web-based convenience.

-Wallet | Type | Best For | Supported Networks | Key Features |
+Wallet | Type | Best for | Supported networks | Key features |

-Exodus | Software (Hot) | Beginners | Ethereum, Bitcoin, others | Excellent interface, built-in swap, multi-asset compatibility |
+Exodus | Software (Hot) | Beginners | Ethereum, Bitcoin, and many other supported assets | Clean interface, built-in swap tools, buy/sell in wallet, staking support |

-Ledger Nano X | Hardware (Cold) | Security & multi-currency support | Ethereum + 1,500+ cryptos | Robust offline security, Bluetooth for mobile, Ledger Live app |
+Ledger Nano X | Hardware (Cold) | Security and multi-currency support | Ethereum + 15,000+ coins and NFTs | Robust offline security, Bluetooth for mobile, Secure Element chip, Ledger Wallet app |

-Trust Wallet | Software (Hot) | Mobile users | Ethereum, Binance Chain, others | Built-in staking, easy dApp browser, wide range of tokens |
+Trust Wallet | Software (Hot) | Mobile users | 100+ blockchains | Built-in staking, dApp browser, broad asset support |

 Best Ethereum wallet reviews